Sarthakgupta2000/python_typewriter/README.md

 # python_typewriter
-Python typewriter using turtle graphics
+A simple Python typewriter using turtle graphics, created while learning to program in python.

+## main file is typewriter.py, other files are dependencies